Frontier Airlines is eyeing further expansion of its international network beyond its current services to Mexico and Costa Rica.

 "Cancun is obviously our largest international leisure market within Airbus narrowbody range," Shurz says.

-Frontier spools up its Mexico service seasonally and during peak days this winter it will operates over 20 flights to Mexico.
+Once Frontier spools up its Mexico service seasonally and during peak days this winter it will operate over 20 flights to Mexico.
 Typically it starts international routes including Liberia - which launches in February - with one weekly frequency.

 "We try things and start a frequency level we're comfortable with," Shurz says.
 "We've gone into a lot of markets once a week and lot of markets we'll stay once a week."

 Frontier is now evaluating further expansion of its Mexican network.
 Several US carriers have added capacity on Mexican routes since Mexicana ceased operations in August.
-Other Mexican carriers are not able to fill this void because Mexico was downgraded by the US Federal Aviation Administration in July to Category 2 under its international aviation safety assessment programme.
+Other Mexican carriers are not able to fill this void because Mexico was downgraded by the FAA in July to Category 2 under its international aviation safety assessment programme.